-Humans have always been social animals – living, travelling, and hunting together in groups to ensure a sense of security.
-It is no rocket science that the best social group would be the one that shares the same goals and values as you.
-This is supported by a study by the University of Kansas that showed how humans are hard-wired to interact with like-minded people.
+Coliving comes from the very soul of human existence – the desire to belong to a community.
+Humans have always been social animals – living, travelling, and hunting in groups to ensure a sense of security.
+Today, we want to be around people share the same goals and values as us.
+This study by the University of Kansas showed how humans are hard-wired to interact with like-minded people.
 The stronger the connection, the more robust your community will be.
-This is the very mantra that has become the very basis of creating coliving spaces.
+This mantra has become the very basis of creating coliving spaces.

 What are the benefits of coliving?

-The concept of coliving is still relatively unknown in India and that pitched a large number of post-pandemic Indian remote workers against the idea of workation.
-Hotel rooms and hostels are not designed to cater to the requirements of working remotely and can come across as expensive, unreliable and unsupportive to your work need.
-However, workations are no vacations.
-Coliving spaces can help you manage your finances better by offering you discounted long stay accommodation, quiet, productive workspaces and a community that will make you never want to go back to the office.
+The concept of coliving spaces in India is still new.
+However, that doesn’t take away from the fact that it’s fully capable of supporting digital nomads in India.
+Workations are no vacations.
+Coliving spaces can help you manage your finances better by offering you discounted long stay accommodation, productive workspaces and a community that will make you never want to go back to the office.

 Check out NomadGao’s Destination Guides!